 A Quarterly Business Review (QBR) gives Managed Service Provider’s the opportunity to remind your customers the value you are bringing to their organization, align their business goals with your technology roadmap and plan for their future together.
-As a Master MSP, Collabrance requires this with all of our partners to ensure accountability and continued success.
+As a Master MSP, Collabrance requires this with all of our MSPs to ensure accountability and continued success.

 “We partner with customers who view IT as an investment, not a cost.
 We are not the cheapest and we know this!
 Quarterly Business Reviews allow us to provide our customer’s justification of what they are paying for.” - Matt Alvarez, DOCUmation

 Until you have grown your managed services business to about 42 subscribers or $1.5 million in revenue you will most likely be utilizing your Subject Matter Expert to perform your QBRs.
 Therefore, it is important that you are performing business reviews for all your customers but prioritizing based on who are most profitable.
 For your smaller customers meeting bi-annually might be enough while your larger customers need more than quarterly reviews to ensure you are on the same page and showing your value.

 Schedule your first QBR 90 days after your go live date.
 We recommend doing this during your go live meeting with the customer to ensure all key participants are involved.
 Who should participate?
 All key decision makers.
 This means everyone who was involved in making the decision to sign your managed services agreement.
 Why?
 Because these are the same individuals who will be signing off on ongoing opportunities presented during your QBRs to increase efficiencies in their environment.